 Today we celebrate her 8th birthday – but I say without hesitation that she will live to see an 80th birthday - and an eight hundredth.
 For peace is all Israel asks, no more – a peace that will "beat swords into plowshares and spears into pruning-hooks"; a peace that will enable the desert to "rejoice and blossom as the rose," "when the wicked cease from troubling and the weary be at rest."
 Then, and only then, will the world have witnessed the complete fulfillment of Isaiah's prophecy "Tzee-Yon B'Meeshpat Teepadeh" – "Zion shall be redeemed through justice."
 And all of us here, and there, and everywhere will then be able to say to each other with faith and with confidence, in our coming and in our going: "Shalom" – peace!
 Peace be with you, now and forever.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 895, Folder: "America Salutes Israel, Yankee Stadium, New York, 29 April 1956."
+Senate Files, Box 895, "America Salutes Israel, Yankee Stadium, New York, 29 April 1956."
 John F. Kennedy Presidential Library.